Jayson-Fong/Khaopiak/README.md

 allowing end-to-end encryption.
 As a result, confidentiality of the original file is protected as it is never made available to intermediaries.

-For all purposes of encryption, Khaopiak uses the Advanced Encryption Standard (AES), with all clients supporting <a href="https://csrc.nist.gov/pubs/sp/800/38/a/final" target="_blank">Cipher Block Chaining (CBC)</a> and recommending <a href="https://csrc.nist.gov/pubs/sp/800/38/d/final" target="_blank">Galois/Counter Mode (GCM)</a> when possible.
+For all purposes of encryption at rest, Khaopiak uses the Advanced Encryption Standard (AES), with all clients supporting <a href="https://csrc.nist.gov/pubs/sp/800/38/a/final" target="_blank">Cipher Block Chaining (CBC)</a> and recommending <a href="https://csrc.nist.gov/pubs/sp/800/38/d/final" target="_blank">Galois/Counter Mode (GCM)</a> when possible.